 Hey Freelancer: Are You a Worker or an Entrepreneur?

-Recently it dawned on me what the biggest roadblock to my financial success is.
+After a few years of freelancing it finally dawned on me what the biggest roadblock to my financial success is.
 I started my freelance career as a worker and I’ve remained one ever since.
-I sensed it in the past as well but the realization came only recently when I was able to put it in words.
+I sensed it in the past as well but the final realization came only when I was able to put it into words.

-Roughly 10 years ago I got a great web agency job during the new economy boom.
-It was a well paid and it was easy.
+At the beginning of my “career” I got a great web agency job during the new economy boom.
+It was well paid and it was easy.
 I got paid by the hour and after work I still had enough time for sports, partying or whatever.

 Then the tide changed and the new economy broke down within a few weeks.
 I kept my job for a while but soon enough someone who was cheaper has replaced myself.
 He was a nice guy and I even showed him everything before it became apparent that he’d replace me.

 In a way I was lucky to get fired relatively early.

 The company went bankrupt a year later in spite of the lay offs.
 The management has been replaced as well but they were just cold blooded capitalists.
 They were all about cutting costs no matter what happened with the people.

 Soon enough nobody cared for the company anymore, the employees cared only for themselves and even fought each other not to get laid off first.
 It’d didn’t help them in the long run as the business crumbled.